sbeeredd04/auto-git/README.md

 3. Interactive REPL will open for manual resolution
 4. Use `retry` command to attempt the operation again
 5. Clear next steps provided for every scenario
+6. **NEW in v3.6.0**: Force exit with Ctrl+C if needed

 ## FAQ

 ### General Questions

 **Q: What is Auto-Git?**
 A: Auto-Git is an AI-powered CLI tool that automatically generates meaningful commit messages using Google's Gemini AI and commits your changes.
-Version 2.0 adds interactive controls, error recovery, and AI-powered troubleshooting.
+Version 3.6.0 adds bulletproof Ctrl+C handling, smart input deduplication, and rock-solid interactive navigation.

 **Q: Do I need to install anything?**
 A: No!
-You can use `npx @sbeeredd04/auto-git` without installation, or install globally with `
+You can use `npx @sbeeredd04/auto-git` without installation, or install globally with `npm install -g @sbeeredd04/auto-git`.

+**Q: What's new in v3.6.0?**
+A: v3.6.0 introduces:
+- 🛡️ **Bulletproof Ctrl+C handling** - force exit from anywhere
+- 🧠 **Smart input deduplication** - automatically fixes "ggiitt" → "git"
+- 🎯 **Rock-solid navigation** - no more stuck states
+- ⚡ **Robust stdin management** - proper terminal state handling
+- 🔄 **Enhanced error recovery** - improved AI suggestions

+**Q: How do I force exit if something goes wrong?**
+A: Press Ctrl+C anywhere - navigation menu, REPL, or file watcher.
+It will immediately exit the entire application with proper cleanup.

+**Q: Why does my typing get duplicated?**
+A: This was fixed in v3.6.0!
+The application now automatically removes duplicate characters as you type. "ggiitt ssttaattuuss" becomes "git status" automatically.